 Colosseum and XD represents this for the franchise at large, as not only is the Orre region Darker and Edgier than the rest of the known world, the Cipher syndicate is much nastier than anything that came before them and a damn sight nastier than just about anything that has come since.
 The Sequel Hook after XD does not help, and neither does the implications that Ghetsis' plot would have left Unova ripe for Cipher to conquer.
 In any of the other games' WMG sections, bringing Cipher up darkens the discussion in record time.

-Purple Eyes from Pokemon Ranger Guardian Signs fits this trope to a T. Let's see, before we even meet him in person for the first time, he's beaten Rand badly and kidnapped his wife and daughter, ouright attempts murder (which, mind you, has only been attempted by a few Pokémon villains such as a certain Dragon from Shadows of Almia and the likes of the Pokemon Mystery Dungeon villains) ranging from you and your friends, to the entire region, to the entire human population except himself, he mugs the elderly Societea members (who deserved it, but still), laughs after making Mewtwo attack Edward and Rand, laugh once again at the thought of everyone in Oblivia being killed, as mentioned before, after being broken by questing at the Ranger Union, he turns into a Misanthrope Supreme, tries to convince ARCEUS to kill all humans except himself and let him rule under him.
+Purple Eyes from Pokémon Ranger Guardian Signs fits this trope to a T. He's beaten Rand badly and kidnapped his wife and daughter, ouright attempts murder (which, mind you, has only been attempted by a few Pokémon villains such as a certain Dragon from Shadows of Almia and the likes of the Pokémon Mystery Dungeon villains) ranging from you and your friends, to the entire region, to the entire human population except himself, he mugs the elderly Societea members (who deserved it, but still), laughs after making Mewtwo attack Edward and Rand, laugh once again at the thought of everyone in Oblivia being killed, as mentioned before, after being broken by questing at the Ranger Union, he turns into a Misanthrope Supreme, tries to convince ARCEUS to kill all humans except himself and let him rule under him.
 After a battle with Arceus, he deems it unsafe for him to be in the mortal plane and whisks him off to his world/dimension, to be judged.
-He's certainly unique as Pokémon villains go, and is pretty much Pokémon's answer to Kefka.
 And it looks how he might possibly be related to Sabios, the big bad from the past missions, and that he at least looks like he's 21.
 And there's no knowing what this guy has done before he became a member of the Pinchers.
 There's a reason this guy's entry is spoilertastic.

 Lysandre from Pokémon X and Y is a Fallen HeroOmnicidal Maniac determined to kill everyone, people and Pokémon alike, who is not a part of Team Flare.
 Unlike Cyrus, he has no plans to make a new world; he just wants to wipe everything out.
 And he nearly succeeds.
 He's also the only villain to be seemingly Killed Off for Real in the main game series.